dbmdz/berts/README.md

 All models are available on the [Huggingface model hub](https://huggingface.co/dbmdz).

+# Papers

+[Here you can find a list papers](papers.md), that used one of our trained models.
+Feel free to open a PR/issue if you want your paper to be included!

 # Contact (Bugs, Feedback, Contribution and more)

 For questions about our BERT models just open an issue